asterics/FLipMouse/Hardware/case-design/README.txt

 closed a small gap at the backplane (improves stability and design) contains a part for testing and productive laser cutting.
 Future versions will have 2 housings on a 250mmx250mm acrylic glass.
-Added the settings file lipsy_v2.3.sgx for the laser cutter software (Spirit GX).
+Added the settings file lipsy_v2.4.sgx for the laser cutter software (Spirit GX).
 These settings are valid for all future versions of the CDR files, except there is a SGX file with a higher version number

+###lipmouse_case_lasercut_v2.6.cdr

+Modified for the new PCB design (including outlets for the jackplugs, LEDs and buttons).
+No need for sidemounts, so the suffix is removed.
+SGX file is still valid